ava-labs/awm-relayer/README.md

   `"supported-destinations": []string`
   - List of destination subnet IDs that the source subnet supports.
 If empty, then all destinations are supported.

-  `"start-block-height": signed integer`
+  `"start-block-height": unsigned integer`
   - The block height at which to back-process transactions from the source subnet.
 If the database already contains a later block height for the source subnet, then that will be used instead.
-  - Usage:
-    - `"start-block-height": -1` - Specify genesis as the start block height
-    - `"start-block-height": 0` - Treated the same as this key not being set
-    - `"start-block-height": > 0` - Start processing from the specified block height
+Must be non-zero, otherwise this is ignored.

 `"destination-subnets": []DestinationSubnets`
 - The list of destination subnets to support.
 Each `DestinationSubnet` has the following configuration: